godotengine/godot-docs/classes/class_stylebox.rst

 The bottom margin for the contents of this style box.
 Increasing this value reduces the space available to the contents from the bottom.

 If this value is negative, it is ignored and a child-specific margin is used instead.
-For example for :ref:`StyleBoxFlat<class_StyleBoxFlat>` the border thickness (if any) is used instead.
+For example, for :ref:`StyleBoxFlat<class_StyleBoxFlat>`, the border thickness (if any) is used instead.

 It is up to the code using this style box to decide what these contents are: for example, a :ref:`Button<class_Button>` respects this content margin for the textual contents of the button.